hesamzia/Mobile_App_With_Python/README.md

 # Mobile_App_With_Python
 Implement a small smart home control program using Python and the help of Java and artificial intelligence collaboration.
 An experience in how to control and behave with artificial intelligence as a programming assistant.<br/>
-Step 1: Feasibility Analysis
+Step 1: Feasibility Analysis<br/>
-Requirement	                Feasibility	        Notes
+Requirement	                Feasibility	        Notes<br/>

-Python-based 	            ✅ Partially	      Python can run on Android via Chaquopy or BeeWare / VOC, but GUI frameworks like Kivy are
+Python-based 	            ✅ Partially	      Python can run on Android via Chaquopy or BeeWare / VOC, but GUI frameworks like Kivy are <br/>
 Android app                                     avoided.
 Chaquopy is proven for non-GUI apps.

 Runs on Android 9	        ✅                 Android 9 is supported by Chaquopy.